mjanowiecki/bulk-blue-jay-docs/docs/python-scripts/running-the-scripts.md

 3. Once you feel confident about the results of your script/data in the sandbox, talk with whoever is response for the technical maintenance of your ArchivesSpace instances and figure out a date when you can run the script against production.
 Our technical folks always back up the most recent save of our Production instance directly before we run POST scripts.

-4. Run your script in Production, preferably after regular working hours to improve running times and prevent any interruptions if any errors occur.
-After the script completes, Review both the log for errors and review a representative sample on the sandbox interface to ensure the update worked as expected.
-To avoid problems over the weekend/breaks, I would NOT recommend running any POST script against Production on Friday evenings or right before holidays.
+4. Run your script in Production, preferably after regular working hours to improve running times and prevent service interruptions if any errors occur.
+After the script completes, review both the log for errors and review a representative sample on the Production interface to ensure the update worked as expected.
+To avoid problems over the weekend/breaks, we do NOT recommend running any POST script against Production on Friday evenings or right before holidays.

-## Errors
+## Common errors

 ### JSONDecodeError